davidhyman/green_lane_json/README.md

 # Usage

-Run this in a terminal ([help?!](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955)):
+Run this in a terminal ([help! how do I do that?!](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955)):
 ```shell
 trf_export.exe -h
 ```